Rev 8.0 of the CIC Specification includes updates to Unit of Competence (UoC) codes and a revised competence cycle schematic.

-The updated CIC Specification now has a Performance Standard for Work Safely at Height.
-More Performance Standards will be added in due course.
+- The first Skills Maintenance and Voc to be added to the CIC Specification is Work Safely at Height.
+More VoCs and Skills Maintenance will be added in due course.

 The Specification also requires that CIC records be maintained.
 These records shall be: